-Cynthia manages Dragonfly’s Business and Technical Editing Team.
-She has been an editor for almost 20 years and briefly worked in the program evaluation field.
-All types of material grace her desk: book manuscripts, proposals, newsletters, corporate communications, and reports.
-The subject areas of these materials include climate change, community capacity building, finance, good governance, program evaluation, public health, and social justice.
+Cynthia has helped authors and researchers with all types of materials: book manuscripts, proposals, newsletters, corporate communications, and reports.
+The subject areas of these materials include climate change, community capacity-building, finance, good governance, program evaluation, public health, and social justice.

-As editorial and production manager at Public Citizen, Cynthia oversaw four publications, creating production schedules, assigning and writing stories, and using Adobe InDesign to lay out member newsletters.
+As editorial and production manager at Public Citizen, Cynthia oversaw four publications, creating production schedules, assigning and writing stories, and providing graphic design for member newsletters.
 She keeps in touch with colleagues at previous employers, including Smithsonian Magazine, Georgia Health Policy Center, and Louisiana State University Press.

 There has always been a project management component to her work, whether she was juggling multiple projects as a manuscript editor or managing a $350K SAMHSA subcontract as a research associate.
 After moving across the country from Washington, DC, to Los Angeles, Cynthia honed this skill further as an independent editorial contractor.